 Queens Park

-There are many gates into and out of Centennial Park, so they rode out the ones closest to Queens Park.
-Queens Park is a 26-hectare urban park, set in a natural amphitheatre at the foot of dramatic sandstone cliffs, with panoramic views of the Sydney region.
+Next door, is Queens Park is a 26-hectare urban park, set in a natural amphitheatre at the foot of dramatic sandstone cliffs, with panoramic views of the Sydney region.
 It’s right next to the famous Centennial Park so they rode through it.
-So far, the family trike ride experience has already been fun and informative.
+So far, the Sister’s Sydney trike tour experience has already been very fun and informative.

 Bronte-Coogee Aquatic Reserve